root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 * Increase Eclipse indexer cache limits.
 In Eclipse menu: Window > Preferences > C/C++ > Indexer set the "Cache limits" to 75% and 2048 MB.
 * Prevent workspace refreshes.
 In Window > Preferences > General > Workspace.
 Uncheck "Refresh on access".
 Eclipse may randomly start refreshing the workspace upon the first run of a new Run/Debug configuration.
 Workspace refresh triggers restart of an indexer.
 Additionally, for a CMake managed project (not CDT managed) folder-specific Refresh Policy settings are unavailable.
 Our CMake project will refresh all the sources including ROOT sources (if attached).
 This is a resourceful operation, usually takes quite a time.
 We want to avoid this happening.

+Last but not least.
+For a reference it is useful to turn on indication of the current heap size used by Eclipse.
+In Window > Preferences > General > Show heap status.
+Heap size will be displayed in the status bar.
+If heap use tops, increase it accordingly and restart Eclispe.

 ## Generating Eclipse Project

 Technically it is possible to invoke a debugger directly to the ROOT Cling interpreter.
 In my opinion, this approach is **rather confusing**, especially for a newcomer.